 Ms. Varda, you’ve been making films for over sixty years now.
 A lot has changed since the mid-1950s, hasn’t it?

 Of course, and I also learned a few things along the way [laughs].
 You know, during the past twenty years, I only did documentaries.
 In “Les plages d’Agnès” [a.k.a.
-“The Beaches of Agnès,” 2008], I talked about my life and about the people I’ve met through the years, people who loved me and that I loved – that was really a documentary.
+“The Beaches of Agnès,” 2008], I talked about my life and about the people I’ve met through the years, people who loved me and that I loved—that was really a documentary.
 Even though I focused on a lot of people, it was a very personal project, very dear to me, and it was also my last film.
 That is until I met JR, pretty much by accident.
-He had made a film “Women Are Heroes” about women from all over the world.
-Unfortunately it wasn’t too successful, but he had the ability to really listen to the people he met.
+He had made a film called “Women Are Heroes” , about women from all over the world.
+Unfortunately, it wasn’t too successful, but he had the ability to really listen to the people he met.
 So my daughter [Rosalie] suggested that I’d meet with him, and when I did, it was like a coup de foudre artistique: we simply knew right away that we would work together on a project, so that’s how “Visages Villages” came about.
 We had the same taste, and we looked at people exactly the same way: they are valuable and important.
-JR makes portraits of people, and he works with people with this magical photo truck of his, the one you see in “Visages Villages,” to create oversize images of ordinary people and really do something interesting with those huge black and white stills.
+JR makes portraits of people; he works with people with this magical photo truck of his, the one you see in “Visages Villages,” to create oversize images of ordinary people and really do something interesting with those huge black and white stills.
 It turned out that all of those people had a wonderful imagination, they were inventive, and they came up with great ideas that we used in our film, and they all were wonderful storytellers.
-Take for example this man who’s about to retire, we met him during his final day at work.
-The way he talked about his job, his upcoming retirement, that wasn’t the language of politicians, this was a real person who spoke straight from the heart.
-So the people you get to see are not actors, they are real people telling their own stories.
+Take, for example, this man who’s about to retire, we met him during his final day at work.
+The way he talked about his job, his upcoming retirement, that wasn’t the language of politicians; this was a real person who spoke straight from the heart.
+So the people you get to see are not actors.
+They are real people telling their own stories.
 Like the dockworkers and their wives, they came up with all of the ideas themselves.

 Did you talk to those people before you started shooting?

 No, not at all.
-We met with them just out of the blue, we started talking and the camera started registering everything right away.
+We met with them just out of the blue, we started talking, and the camera started registering everything right away.
 That was the joy of it.
-Never underestimate your audience: people are very intelligent, they have a tremendous amount of empathy and they are willing to express themselves very beautifully once you gain their trust.
-And then of course there is JR: he’s tall, funny and has lots of wonderful ideas.
+Never underestimate your audience: people are very intelligent, they have a tremendous amount of empathy, and they are willing to express themselves very beautifully once you gain their trust.
+And then, of course, there is JR: he’s tall, funny and has lots of wonderful ideas.
 Do you remember this coalminer’s daughter who reminisces about her life?
 She was just so great, but she would never have opened up the way she did if we were a crew from the TV news.
 JR really took her into his arms and cherished her.
-Nothing was staged or rehearsed, it was all very spontaneous.
-So our main goal was to listen to the people we encountered in all the places we went to in France – what were their stories, how did they feel, what was their lives like, and how surprising they were if you gave them enough time to tell their story.
+Nothing was staged or rehearsed; it was all very spontaneous.
+So our main goal was to listen to the people we encountered in all the places we went to in France—what were their stories, how did they feel, what were their lives like, and how surprised were they if you gave them enough time to tell their story.
 They’d never make the headlines, but those were real spontaneous people with a beating heart, you know what I mean?
-I regret that JR is not here today, because up until now we did most of our interviews and press conferences together.
-Yesterday we were in Bologna [Italy] where the film was shown on a huge screen in the city’s main square for three thousand people – free entrance, and that’s what we really like.
-We were very happy, because it’s nice to show a movie to an audience when they don’t have to pay for it, which of course is impossible to do all the time.
+I regret that JR is not here today because up until now, we did most of our interviews and press conferences together.
+Yesterday we were in Bologna [Italy] where the film was shown on a huge screen in the city’s main square for three thousand people—free entrance, and that’s what we really like.
+We were very happy because it’s nice to show a movie to an audience when they don’t have to pay for it, which of course is impossible to do all the time.
 A film costs a lot of money to make, so you need to earn it back.
 But the audience really enjoyed and loved the movie, which made it a wonderful experience for us.
 But let me ask you, were you moved when you saw the film?